holisticnetworking/title-to-terms/readme.txt

 		~ Use of the deprecated number-based roles in the add_options_menu() call has been fixed.
 		~ Added isset() check to form submission check.
 Whoops!
 Error checking not turned on.
 		~ NOTE: I am aware of the issue with this plugin not working in 3.0 and the next release will correct this issue.
 This will probably make the plugin inoperable for <3.0.
 Please upgrade your system to continue using this plugin.
+* 3.0 ~ Converted to WordPress 3.0-compatible code.
+Not sure how this will affect the 2.x users out there, but will make a branch in SVN just in case.

 == Acknowledgements ==